The digital European Union (EU) Entry/Exit System (EES) is now in place.

 This process will create your digital record.
 Once your record is created, officials will scan your fingerprints and/or take your photograph to check against your record each time you enter or exit.

-Because countries are deploying the system over time, you may also need to get your passport stamped.
+Because countries are gradually deploying the system over time, you may also need to get your passport stamped.

 If you refuse to give your personal data, officials can deny your entry to the Schengen area.